ruangroc/LabelFlicks-backend/README.md

 # LabelFlicks Server

-The LabelFlicks Server is the backend component for the overall LabelFlicks project, which aims to improve the process of converting videos into fully-labeled object detection datasets for training computer vision models.
+The LabelFlicks Server is the backend component for the overall LabelFlicks project, which aims to automate the process of converting videos into fully-labeled object detection datasets for training computer vision models.

 The LabelFlicks backend server accepts MP4 videos, breaks them down into per-second frames (JPG images), applies the Ultralytics YOLOv8 object detection model to generate bounding boxes and initial predictions, and trains a small neural network on human-reviewed bounding boxes and labels to re-predict the labels of unreviewed bounding boxes when the client requests it.